Maria Jose Barbosa

 Professor Emeritus

 George DeMello is Professor Emeritus of Spanish at the University of Iowa.
 A dialectologist with a primary interest in contemporary Spanish American syntax, his principle area of research involves describing certain syntactical areas as they function throughout the Spanish American world.
-His approach is corpus-based, and his primary corpus is the fifteen volumes of transcriptions of in-situ tape recordings produced by the Norma Culta Project.

 Walter Dobrian

-Walter Dobrian, Ph.D.
+Walter Dobrian, PhD

 Title/Position